Gauravbhatt19/provisional_automation_implemented/README.md

  See the requested provisionals

- Generate the provisionals
+ Generate/Reject the provisionals

- See the generated provisionals
+ See the generated/rejected provisionals

  Generate/download the reference table